 Now, the two founding partners work as non executive directors, trustees and individual consultants, transferring their experience and skills into new areas - the arts, science, law and academia - as well as continuing to work within the built environment.
 They lead and advise not-for-profit and charitable ventures as well as working with commercial enterprises.

-For example, Roderick Rhys Jones for the past 16 years has chaired the Friends of Imperial College, a charity dedicated to raising the public awareness of science, engineering, medicine and management.
+Since 1992 Roderick has chaired Friends of Imperial College, a charity dedicated to raising the public awareness of science, engineering, medicine and management.
 Membership has increased tenfold, and its lectures, visits and overseas tours attract capacity audiences.
 In recognition of this work he was awarded the Imperial College President's Gold Medal.

-Twelve years ago Roderick also set up the British Antarctic Monument Trust to commemorate those men and women who lost their lives in Antarctica in pursuit of science.
+In 1994 Roderick set up the British Antarctic Monument Trust to commemorate those men and women who lost their lives in Antarctica in pursuit of science.
 Raising £250,000 the Trust has dedicated a memorial in the crypt of St Paul's Cathedral, and a two part Antarctic Monument outside the Scott Polar Research Institute, Cambridge University and on the waterfront Stanley, Falkland Islands.
 In 2015 Roderick organised a three week voyage to the Falklands for the dedication of the monument and thence to South Georgia and the many places in Antarctica where the men had lived, worked and died.

 He is currently writing books about his experiences as a surveyor in the Antarctic and travelling in North and South America, together with honing his illustrating skills with oil paints and watercolours.